Search

 Get a GIA Diamond Grading Report for an accurate and unbiased clarity grade

 Regardless of which clarity grade you choose, you’ll want to make sure the diamond was graded by GIA.
-This will ensure that its clarity assessment – along with its color, cut and carat weight – is accurate and objective, and adheres to the exacting grading standards GIA developed.
+This will ensure that its clarity assessment – along with its color, cut and carat weight – is accurate and objective, and adheres to the exacting 4Cs grading standards that GIA developed.

 The small crystals under this diamond's table qualify it for a VS1 grade.